anchpop/docs/docs/getting-started-intro.md

 #### Distributed Network

-Dat works on a distributed network unlike cloud services, such as Dropbox or Google Drive.
+Unlike cloud services like Dropbox or Google Drive, Dat works on a distributed network.
 This means Dat transfers files peer to peer, skipping centralized servers.
 Dat's network makes file transfers faster, encrypted, and auditable.
 You can even use Dat on local networks for offline file sharing or local backups.
 Dat reduces bandwidth costs on popular files, as downloads are *distributed* across all available computers, rather than centralized on a single host.

 #### Data History